misha-samoylov/products-app-frontend/README.md

 # products-app-frontend
-That is a test page for backend.
+That is sample test a frontend page.

 ## Build
     npm install
     npm run build
     npm run start

+You can build app with Docker with command:

+    make

+After finish working:

+    make stop
+    make clean

 ## Dependencies
 * NodeJS